ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_guide.rst

 You can use ``:ref:`BRKGA::BRKGA_MP_IPR::setBiasCustomFunction()
 <doxid-class_b_r_k_g_a_1_1_b_r_k_g_a___m_p___i_p_r_1a8616c89626ca3c8e8d3b5adb1da24c92>```
 for that task.
-The given function receives the index of the chromosome and returns a ranking for it.
+The given function should receive the index of the chromosome and returns a ranking for it.
 Such ranking is used in the roulette method to choose the individual from which each allele comes to build the new chromosome.
 Since we have one two individuals for crossover in the standard BRKGA, the bias